 Linden real estate is some of the most expensive in Iowa, although Linden house values don't compare to the most expensive real estate in the U.S.

-Linden’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Linden’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 In Linden, however, the average commute to work is quite long.
 On average, people spend 36.48 minutes each day getting to work, which is significantly higher than the national average.